-The Courtauld Institute of Art is a small, friendly, specialist centre for the study of art history, conservation and curating, with one of the UK's major art collections at its heart.
-Founded in 1932 as the UK's first institution devoted to the study of art.
-The Courtauld is an independent college of the University of London.
+The Courtauld Institute of Art is a small, friendly, specialist centre for the study of art history, conservation, and curating, with one of the UK's major art collections at its heart.
+Founded in 1932 as the UK's first institution devoted to the study of Art History, The Courtauld is an independent college of the University of London.
 Founders Samuel Courtauld, Viscount Lee of Fareham and Sir Robert Witt believed passionately in the importance of art, the power it has in societies across the world, and the need to study and understand the ways in which it works.

+The Courtauld has been ranked as one of the top three universities worldwide for the study of History of Art, according to the QS World University Rankings 2023.
 The Courtauld has the largest faculty of art historians in the United Kingdom, who are working on an increasingly global scale.
-In the previous academic year, we added two new academic posts specialising in Modern and Contemporary Art and Visual Culture, with specialisms in critical race, Black studies.
-We have recently appointed two new specialists in Buddhist Art History and Conservation.
+In recent years, we have appointed to two new academic posts specialising in Modern and Contemporary Art and Visual Culture, with specialisms in critical race and Black studies, and to two new posts in Buddhist Art History and Conservation.

-We have expertise across all periods - from the ancient world to the contemporary.
-Ours is a close-knit community of scholars. researchers and students pursuing a shared passion for art.
-We study, research and teach about art in all forms and all media, from the smallest, most personal painting or object to the design and evolution of whole cities; from medieval cathedrals, mosques and temples, to modern fashion, photography and performance art.
-Over the past 90 years, The Courtauld has developed as the leading Art History department in the country, attracting outstanding students, teachers and researchers.
+We have expertise across all periods from the ancient world to the contemporary.
+We study, research and teach about art in all forms and all media, from the smallest, most personal painting or object to the design and evolution of whole cities: from medieval cathedrals, mosques and temples, to photography and performance art.
+Over the past 90 vears.
+The Courtauld has grown one of the world's leading History of Art departments in the country, attracting outstanding students, teachers, and researchers.
 With around 600 students taking degrees from BA to PhD, you will meet students from all courses and years.
+Ours is a close-knit community of academics, researchers and students pursuing a shared passion for art.

-We have a very lively research culture, attracting some of the leading artists and figures in art history, museums and galleries from around the art world.
-They contribute to our Research Forum programme, which offers lectures. conferences, workshops and seminars supporting advanced inquiry in the history of art. conservation and museum studies.
-Outside their formal studies. students continue to engage and interrogate their subjects through societies, Research Forum and professional networking events.
+The Courtauld's research has been assessed as "world-leading" in a national exercise to determine the quality of research in UK universities in the 2021 Research Excellence Framework (REF).
+We have a very lively research culture, attracting some of the leading artists and figures in art history, museums, and galleries from around the art world.
+They contribute to our Research Forum programme, which offers lectures, conferences, workshops, and seminars supporting advanced inquiry in the history of art, conservation, and museum studies.
+Outside their formal studies, students continue to engage and interrogate their subjects through societies, The Research Forum, and professional networking events.

-Our graduates are a testament to the lasting impact of studying at The Courtauld, and go on to have a tremendous impact in the arts, creative and cultural sectors, as well as in law, journalism, technology, marketing, finance, and other non-arts sectors.
+Our graduates are a testament to the lasting effect of studying at The Courtauld and go on to have a tremendous impact in the arts, creative, and cultural sectors - as well as in law, journalism, technology, marketing, finance, and other non-arts sectors.